PedroMiguelTorresCarneiro/IC/project1/partI/README.md

         }
     }
     ```
+    After this depending of the calculated number join the bytes in a *string* to make a *multi-byte char*.
 3. **Store the result:**  in the appropriate structure for further processing

     ```math
     \text{map<string,list<string>>} \Leftrightarrow \text{map<fileName, list<lines>>}
     ```
     To store the file name , and all the lines of that file, giving the suport to add various files to this structure
+---
+### convertToLowercase
+There is no simple pattern to covert upper cases in lower cases beside ASCII chars.
+So we use the fucntion `toLower()`in ASCII chars and the external libraries like **ICU** aor **Boost.locale** for the non-ASCII chars.
+Boost.locale is simpler to use, so we choose this!
+1. Set the global locale to UTF-8 using Boost.Locale
+2. Convert line by line from the content stored like UTF-8
+    ```c++
+    for (auto& line : fileContents[fileName]) {
+        // Handles both ASCII and UTF-8 multi-byte characters line = boost::locale::to_lower(line);
+    }
+    ```

 ---
 I'm usign macOs and I cannot use c++26, because AppleClang doesnt support, so we have to get another way to read and interpret differents encodings.
 After some online reading we found external libraries and choose the `ICU (International Componentes for Unicode)`.
 1. **Extract the encoding**